dianhsu-official/clangd-auto-build/README.md

 # clangd auto build
-Github Actions for clangd auto build or auto run.
+Unofficial Github Actions for clangd auto build for multiple os and arch.

+This build will be auto trigger every week.